Tina Stege

 Tina Stege is the Climate Envoy for the Marshall Islands (RMI).
 The RMI is one of the countries in the world most vulnerable to climate change, mainly as a result of rising sea levels.
-Among other meetings, Stege has represented her country at the 2019 United Nations Climate Change Conference (COP25) held in Madrid, Spain, the 2021 Conference (COP26) held in Glasgow, Scotland and the 2022 Conference (COP27) held in Sharm El Sheikh, Egypt.
+Stege has represented her country at the 2019 United Nations Climate Change Conference (COP25) held in Madrid, Spain, the 2021 Conference (COP26) held in Glasgow, Scotland, the 2022 Conference (COP27) held in Sharm El Sheikh, Egypt, the 2023 Conference (COP28), held in Dubai, and the 2024 Conference (COP29), held in Baku, Azerbaijan.
 She has also been a spokesperson for the RMI on the impacts of nuclear testing.

 Early life

-Kristina Eonemto Stege was born in Saipan on the Northern Mariana Islands and raised on Kwajalein Atoll and in Majuro in the Marshall Islands.
+Kristina Eonemto Stege was born in about 1977 in Saipan on the Northern Mariana Islands and raised on Kwajalein Atoll and in Majuro in the Marshall Islands.
 She went to school in Honolulu.
 Stege received an undergraduate degree in 1997 from Princeton University in New Jersey, US, and a master's in anthropology from Aix-Marseille University in France in 2006.